Chronic arthritis pain — causes and treatment options

-Chronic arthritis pain in the spine is a frustrating side effect of the natural aging process.
-As we age, our spinal anatomy naturally begins to gradually break down.
-Over the years, the wear and tear we put on our spine — even if we don’t realize it — takes its toll.
+Chronic arthritis pain in the spine can be a frustrating side effect of the natural aging process.
+As we age, our spinal anatomy naturally begins to break down.
+Over the years, the wear and tear we put on our spine combined with age-related changes can lead to inflammation and pain in the spinal joints.
+While for some people this may only result in minor aches and stiffness, for others it can lead to more severe pain.
+Pain that lasts for three months or longer is classified by doctors as chronic and it can have a severe impact on your quality of life.

 Causes of arthritis

-While chronic arthritis pain can result from an injury, the symptom is more commonly associated with growing older.
-The vertebrae in the spine are separated by soft, thick pads known as spinal discs and are stabilized and interconnected by facet joints.
-These cartilaginous-coated joints glide (or articulate) over one another, which help provide the mobility of our neck and back.
-As the cartilage slowly breaks down, bone spurs develop as a result of bone-on-bone contact, soft tissue becomes inflamed and nerves can become compressed — all which lead to chronic arthritis pain.
+The vertebrae in the spine are separated and cushioned by spinal disc and linked joints, called facet joints.
+These joints are protected by a layer of cartilage that helps them glide over one another, providing mobility to the neck and back.
+As the cartilage slowly breaks down, bone spurs develop as a result of bone-on-bone contact, soft tissue becomes inflamed and nerves can become compressed — all of which lead to chronic arthritis pain.